Last Updated on: 26th November 2021, 09:47 am

-Flash units on presses may burn the tri-blend material, so tri-blend shirts are not underbased.
-Without an under base the tri-blend t-shirts will give a vintage look.
-For printing tri-blends, it is always recommended to use 100% water based ink.
-Or a water based discharge ink to get the softest print possible.
+Flash units on presses may burn the tri-blend material, so tri-blend shirts are not under-base.
+Or a water-based discharge ink to get the softest print possible.
 If you are not using water-based ink, your only real option is plastisol ink.

 If you are looking for an easy way to grow your business, then print-on-demand is the best choice for you.
 It involves no risk and heavy investment.
 The Print-on-demand companies do all the work – from receiving orders>custom printing>shipping it to your customers.